 Discover the best of Peru over 9 days on this stellar South American trip!
 You’ll hike the legendary Inca Trail, tick Machu Picchu off your bucket-list and explore the iconic Incan sites of Sacsayhuaman, Moray and the Maras Salt Mines.
-As well as visiting incredible historic sites, you’ll soak up the Latin vibes with a sultry salsa class in Cusco and get your adrenaline pumping with a white-water rafting experience on the Urubamba River.
+As well as visiting incredible historic sites, you’ll soak up the Latin vibes with a tasty cooking class in Cusco and get your adrenaline pumping with a mountain bike experience in the sacred valley.
 It’s a once-in-a-lifetime experience – alpaca your bags now amigos!

 - Spend a day at magical Machu Picchu

-- Trek round the turquoise waters of Lake Humantay
+- Trek round the multi-colours of Rainbow Mountain.

 - Explore the pretty cobbled streets and colourful markets of Cusco